-MUSEBA Journalism Project is an independent, non-profit news organization set up to provide original reporting, investigative stuff and analysis on Corruption, Illicit Finance Flows, Human rights abuses, Organized Crime.
+MUSEBA Journalism Project is an independent, non-profit news organization set up to encourage the practice of investigative reporting in Central Africa and the Great Lakes.

 Gael MPOYO, Reporter: TV producer, publisher and correspondent of several news agencies, Mpoyo exposes corruption and human rights violations in his country DRC for a couple of years.
 In 2018, he was forced into exile to flee retaliation after airing a documentary on land grabbing in South Kivu province by the family of ex-president Joseph Désiré Kabila.